 Understanding SBA loan rates is a key part of smart small business financing.
 Whether you're planning for growth, managing cash flow, or making a major purchase, knowing how SBA programs work and how they compare to traditional business loans will help you make confident, informed decisions.

-Connect with a Clarify adviser today to find your best SBA loan.
-Apply today.
+Apply today to connect with a Clarify adviser and find your best SBA loan.

 Frequently Asked Questions About SBA Loan Rates

 As SBA loan rates shift with the economy, many small business owners have questions about how these changes affect their financing decisions.
-This section answers the most common questions we hear from borrowers, so you can plan with confidence and clarity.
+Below are answers to the most common questions I hear from borrowers.

 What Is the 20% Rule for SBA Loans?

-The SBA's 20% rule refers to its requirement that any individual who owns 20% or more of a business applying for an SBA loan must personally guarantee the loan.
+The SBA's 20% rule refers to its requirement that any individual who owns 20% or more of a business applying for an SBA loan must provide a personal guarantee.
 This applies to all types of SBA loans, including 7(a), 504, and Microloans.

 How Much Is the Payment on a $1,000,000 Business Loan?